gtfunes/react-native-image-tools/README.md

 # react-native-image-tools-wm
-A collection of image processing tools for React Native
+A collection of image processing tools for React Native (Android and iOS).

+This fork contains a few changes and fixes, such as:

+* Uses JPEG instead of PNG
+* Adds "mosaic" function for merging multiple pictures side by side (horizontally or vertically)

 ## Getting started

-`$ npm install react-native-image-tools-wm --save`
+`$ npm install github:jesobreira/react-native-image-tools`

-### Automatic installation

-`$ react-native link react-native-image-tools-wm`

 ### Manual installation